veloSecreto/SIN2024/README.md

     cd SIN2024
     ```

-2. Install dependencies if you haven't already.

-3. Build the project using `MinGW` or another suitable toolchain:
+2. Build the project using `MinGW` or another suitable toolchain:

     ```bash
     # For MinGW
+    cd vendor/bin
     mingw32-make
     ```

-    If you are using CMake, ensure you have CMake installed, then run:

-    ```bash
-    mkdir build
-    cd build
-    cmake ..
-    cmake --build .
-    ```

 ## Usage

-1. Compile your source code files along with the SIN2024 engine.
+1. Edit the `Game::start()` function in `src/game.cpp` for setting up the scene

-2. Link against the SIN2024 libraries.
+2. Build the project

-3. Run your compiled application to see the engine in action.
+3. Run the `main.exe` application in the `vendor/bin` path

 ## Contributing

 We welcome contributions to improve the SIN2024 engine.
+You need to be a member of the SIN Development Department of Enigma Publishers Ltd for Contribution.
 If you'd like to contribute:

-1. Fork the repository.
+1. Request the Boss for Collaborattion in the repository.
-2. Create a new branch for your feature or bug fix.
+2. Make your desired changes.
-3. Submit a pull request with a clear description of your changes.
+3. Submit a copy of your changes to the Boss and then push your changes if allowed by Boss.

 ## License